metamx/rdi-client-java/index.md

 {% endhighlight %}
 Otherwise it will default to "NONE".

-Because events will be compressed by the library, you should not compress them prior to calling the client.
+NOTE: Because events will be compressed by the library, you should not compress them prior to calling the client.

 ## Scaling